Run nested-grid simulations

 Activate your preferred diagnostics by changing the relevant settings in these configuration files:

-1. HISTORY.rc
+1. The HISTORY.rc configuration file

 2. HEMCO_Diagn.rc